 Glistening white umbels on this beautiful Nerine.

-This lovely small Nerine has dainty lavender pink flowers, each petal with a dark
+This lovely small Nerine has dainty rosy pink pink flowers, each petal with a frilly

 6403 Nerine gibsonii -- Each: $ 6.50 FEW AVAILABLE

 NEW -- A very rare Nerine with pink or pale lavender flowers and violet anthers.

 Needs moist growing conditions.
 Leaves are like fine threads.